guerindylan555-boop/MVPvintedboost/README.md

 ### Notes on migrations & routing
 - Better Auth runs its DB migrations lazily on the first `/api/auth/*` request to avoid extra work during normal page renders.
 - Only one catch‑all auth route is used: `[[...all]]` (optional).
 Do not create a sibling `[...all]` at the same path, or Next.js will throw a route conflict.
+ - Global access control is enforced by `middleware.ts`.
+If you need to expose additional public paths, add them to the middleware allowlist.

 ### Frontend environment variables
 ```env